Is a portable enail even a thing? Which Come Closest? The Switch? Puffco Peak?

 Another option is to use a car inverter that plugs into your car lighter port.
 This converts energy created by your automobile’s alternator while it is running.
 These are inexpensive (normally under $40 for a 300W) and work very well for camping and outdoor events.

-Some daily dabbers swear by the next gen vape mods that have come out such as the Saionara Top Airflow, which have isolated heat coils.
+Some daily dabbers swear by ultra portable units such as the Sai Top Airflow, which have isolated heat coils.
 These coils sit in a separated area from the dab surface, and therefore never come in contact with the concentrate.
 This eliminates off-flavors that result from residues and deposits collecting on the heat coil.
 As long as the bucket stays relatively clean, the flavors will stay clear for a surprisingly long time.
 The flavor is also greatly improved using the “double burner” effect.
 The heat coil indirectly heats the concentrate through the bottom of the Ti bucket rather than contacting it directly.
 This serves to slow the heat down just enough to give a perfect, even rip (and avoid burning/charring).

 That Rare Long-Lasting Atomizer:

 When I think about portable enail I tend to imagine a straight-shot rip with no water filtration.
-I started with the infamous globe-style eGo pen.
+I started with the infamous globe style pen.
 This thing was a total piece of garbage.
 No decent bubbler attachments on the market existed at the time.
 Even now they tend to be more hassle than they are worth when the silicone seals fail or start tasting like junk.
 I am normally on the go if using a pen or mod.
 When I’m dabbing “on the go” it might be in a park or place where I would prefer to keep on the low-down.
 A trade off is necessary between water filtration and inconspicuousness when dabbing on the go.
-Therefore I consider portable dabs to be mostly un-filtered.
+Therefore I consider portable solutions to be mostly un-filtered/dry.
 A Puffco works in the woods, but not so well in a public park or campsite.
-Until people who vape tobacco products start using water filtration, this will be difficult to impossible to accomplish with a bubbler attachment in public.
+It’s next to impossible to stay incognito in public with a bubbler attachment.
 Even if it didn’t sound like I’m slurping a ginormous strawberry milkshake through a straw, the issue remains of having to find water.
 Then you need to find a place to dispose of it and avoid spills after.